uqcadams/FSJS-Project-10-Full-Stack-App-with-React-and-a-REST-API/README.md

 - [13 Feb 2022] - Clarified routing for <SignIn /> to redirect to home page if the user is already authenticated.
 This fixes a bug where a user who signs up after redirecting from the sign in page is then returned to sign in after authentication.
 - [13 Feb 2022] - Keep and delete confirmation dialogue redesigned with proper functionalities.
 - [13 Feb 2022] - Colour scheme finalised.
+- [14 Feb 2022] - Fixed programmatic routing on the UserSignIn component.

 ## Functionalities